raziell74/lender411_codechallenge/README.md

 # Lender411 Code Challenge

+## Pull Request

+There is a pull request open for the branch **code_challenge**.
+This is to make it easier for you to review the code for only the files I've touched.
+When cloneing the project to run it on your local machine please remember to switch to the code_challenge branch as that's where all my work is.

+## Homestead

+This is an out of the box laravel homestead project so all the defaults were used within homestead.
+For example the database is using the default homestead:secret user so if you're not using homestead please ensure to update the .env file for your local set up.

 ## Unit Testing changes

 I've updated the phpunit files to look at a new database.
 To ensure phpunit runs properly please create a the **homestead_test** database and grant the homestead user access.